ADv0rnik/2_Algorithmization/README.md

 Exercise07.
 Define max(a1 + a_2n, a2 + a_2n-1, ..., a_n + a_n+1) for an array of real numbers

 Exercise08.
 Given a sequence of integers a1,a2,...,a_n.
 Create a new sequence by removing from the original those elements that are correspond to min(a1,a2, ,an).

+Exercise09.
+In an array of integers with length n find the most common number.
+If there are more than one of these numbers, define the smallest one.